darsh-vaishnav/darsh-vaishnav/README.md

   GITHUB PROFILE README — SOFTWARE DEVELOPER | B.E.
 STUDENT
   ------------------------------------------------------------
   HOW TO CUSTOMIZE:
-  • Replace every [Your Name] / your-github-username below.
+  • Change the email / portfolio link (search for "your.email@example.com").
-  • Stats graphs only work if your GitHub username is correct.
+  • Stats graphs use the GitHub username: darsh-vaishnav.
   • Badge colors can be changed via the "color=" query param.
   • Hidden sections are inside <details> — click to expand.
 ============================================================ -->